faxpillow/aid-awesomeinvestingdecisions/README.md

 It does/did not look like that

  also the background confettis gif is there i'll find why it isn't loading etc

+still wonder what is the best thing that has happened to anyone today